 Here are more myths:

 8. They’re more cautious in entering marriages and have a strong determination to avoid the possibility of divorce.

 They reason that children who grow up in a home broken by divorce tend to have as much success in their own marriages as those from intact homes.
 But marriages of the children of divorce actually have a much higher rate of divorce than the marriages of children from intact families.
 A major reason for this, is that children learn about marital commitment by observing their parents.
 The sense of commitment to a lifelong marriage has been undermined in the children of divorce.8

 9. Following divorce, the children involved are better off in stepfamilies than in single-parent families.

 The evidence suggests that stepfamilies are no improvement over single-parent families.
-This is true, even though typically income levels are higher and there’s a father figure in the home.
-Stepfamilies tend to have their own set of problems.
+This is true, even though typically income levels are higher.
+Plus, there’s a father figure in the home.
+But stepfamilies tend to have their own set of problems.
 They include interpersonal conflicts with new parent figures and a very high risk of family breakup.9

 10. Being very unhappy at certain points in a marriage is a good sign that the marriage will end in divorce.